Poulson’s Rock Shell

 Poulson’s Rock Shell, Roperia poulsoni.
 Size: 5.8 cm (2.3 inches) x 3.0 cm (1.2 inches).
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Poulson’s Rock, Roperia poulsoni (Carpenter, 1864), is a member of the Muricidae Family of Rocks, that is also known as Poulson’s Dwarf Triton.
-The shell is spindle shaped that consists of six whorls that become increasingly convex as the descend, a high spire, nine varices and spiral ridges with a cross pattern gives the entire exterior a knobby texture and an open siphon canal.
-The aperture is about half as long as the entire shell with a scalloped outer lip the inside of which has three to four small “teeth” (dentions).
-The exterior of the shell is gray in color, with white and brown spiral lines; the interior is shiny white.
+Description: Poulson’s Rock Shells are spindle-shaped and consist of six whorls that become increasingly convex as they descend.
+They have a high spire.
+The shell is sculpted with nine varices, which cross spiral ridges, giving the entire exterior a knobby texture.
+The aperture is about half as long as the entire shell.
+The outer lip of the aperture is scalloped on the outside and there are three to four small “teeth” (dentitions) on the inside.
+The columella is smooth and wide.
+The siphon canal is open.
+The exterior of the shell is gray in color, with white and brown spiral lines.
+The interior is shiny white.
+These shells are often encrusted with bryozoans, like the above photographed specimen.
 Poulson’s Rock Shells reach a maximum of 6.5 cm (2.6 inches) in length and 3.4 cm (1.3 inches) in height.

-Poulson’s Rock Shells are found on rocks in the intertidal zone to depths up to 4 m (15 feet).
-They are found along the northwest and central coasts of the Baja south to Magdalena Bay, Baja California Sur.
+Habitat and Distribution: Poulson’s Rock Shells are found on rocks in the intertidal zone to depths up to 4 m (15 feet).
+They are found a subtropical Eastern Pacific species.
+They have a limited range in Mexican waters.
+They are found along the west coasts of the Baja Peninsula, from the northern border to Magdalena Bay, Baja California Sur.